About....My Story

 Weeks later, I was recruited from a pool of creative international educators to serve as the private English tutor for the family of Jack Ma, founder of Alibaba, in Hangzhou.

-Cala, from my Cucina Tradicional series of 12 art tortillas celebrating Mexican Independence Day (embroidery on fresh flour tortilla with flour and corn) 2015
+Cala, from my Cucina Tradicional series of 12 art tortillas celebrating Mexican Independence Day (embroidery on fresh tortilla with flour and corn) 2015

-After four years in China, my husband and I moved back to Mexico, where we immersed ourselves in creating art.
+After nearly four years in China, my husband and I moved back to Mexico, where we immersed ourselves in creating art.

 During an epidemic there, I got chikungunya, a mosquito-borne virus that causes severe joint pain